-Voting at the company's 2016 Annual General Meeting (AGM)
+Voting at the company's 2017 Annual General Meeting (AGM)

-Of the votes cast on the company's remuneration report for the 2016 financial year, 92% were in favour of the resolution.
+Of the votes cast on the company's remuneration report for the 2017 financial year, over 98% were in favour of the resolution.

-As part of the company's commitment to continuous improvement, the Remuneration and Nomination Committee and the Board consider comments made by shareholders and proxy advisers in respect of remuneration related issues.
+As part of the group's commitment to continuous improvement, the Remuneration and Nomination Committee and the Board consider comments made by shareholders and proxy advisers in respect of remuneration related issues.
 Members of the Remuneration and Nomination Committee routinely engage with proxy advisors to discuss a range of governance and remuneration matters.